Timothy Kehoe: Positions

 Kehoe was a consultant to the Banco de México from 1980 to 1982 and a consultant to the World Bank from 1982 to 1983.
 Then, he took roles as members of Economics Societies.
-He was also a research visitor at Federal Reserve Bank of Minneapolis from 1987 to 2000, a research associate at the National Bureau of Economic Research of Economic Fluctuations and Growth Program from 2006 to present, and a research associate at Center for the Advanced Study in Economic Efficiency (CASEE) in Arizona State University from 2010 to present.
+He was also a research visitor at Federal Reserve Bank of Minneapolis from 1987 to 2000, a research associate at the National Bureau of Economic Research's Economic Fluctuations and Growth Program from 2006 to present, and a research associate at Center for the Advanced Study in Economic Efficiency (CASEE) in Arizona State University from 2010 to present.

 Research

 Kehoe's research focuses mainly on Monetary and Fiscal History of Latin America Project, the Great Depressions Project, trade theory, and capital flows and real exchange rates.
 Other research topics vary from gambling and debt crises, policy reform, macroeconomic effects of medicare, opportunity costs of entrepreneurs in international trade, and quantitative trade models, etc. Geographically, his research has spanned over various countries in different continents, such as the United States, Mexico, Chile, Argentina, Spain, and China, etc.